What are the risk factors for oral cavity and oropharyngeal cancers?

 HPV types are given numbers.
 The type linked to throat cancer (including cancer of the oropharynx) is HPV16. .

 Most people with HPV infections of the mouth and throat have no symptoms, and only a very small percentage develop oropharyngeal cancer.
 Oral HPV infection is more common in men than in women.
 The risk of oral HPV infection is linked to certain sexual behaviors, such as open mouth kissing and oral-genital contact (oral sex).
 The risk also increases with the number of sexual partners a person has.
 Smoking also increases the risk of oral HPV infection.
+At this time, there is no test for HPV infection of the mouth and throat that is approved by the US Food and Drug Administration.

 The number of oropharyngeal cancers linked to HPV has risen dramatically over the past few decades.
 HPV DNA (a sign of HPV infection) is now found in about 2 out of 3 oropharyngeal cancers and in a much smaller fraction of oral cavity cancers.
 The reason for the rising rate of HPV-linked cancers is unclear, although some think that it could be due to changes in sexual practices in recent decades, in particular an increase in oral sex.